Meet Salesforce Campaigns

 - Click Save.

-Voila!
+Done!
 Jamie’s created her first campaign.
 Jamie’s sold.
 Now she needs to convince Margaret.
 In the next unit, we talk in more detail about how to use the campaign fields to really do some heavy lifting for your business.